-You may wonder how the insurer is protected, if it’s only up to the driver to update the insurer.
+You may wonder how the insurer is protected if it’s only up to the driver to update the insurer.
 For example, consider a driver who has a DUI conviction during the middle of his insurance policy term, and later he’s involved in an accident requiring a claim.
 During the investigation, the driver’s conviction is found.
-The insurance company can invalidate his car insurance coverage and deny claim, even if the accident has nothing to do with alcohol impairment.
-The driver’s non-disclosure of the DUI could void his car insurance coverage, and free the insurance company from settlement in the non-related accident.
+The insurance company can invalidate his car insurance coverage and deny a claim, even if the accident has nothing to do with alcohol impairment.
+The driver’s non-disclosure of the DUI could void his car insurance coverage, and free the insurance company from the settlement in the non-related accident.

 Whether or not an insurance company actively checks every policy holder’s driving record, the financial dangers to a driver are potentially catastrophic, if the driver is misleading or omitting information.